 - Rescission of the agreement to cancel the promises made by all parties.

 The Curley Law Firm’s contract lawyer in Houston has experience representing clients in a wide variety of contract disputes.
-He helps clients navigate the initial dispute process, the court process, and the resolution process when they encounter a breach of contract.
+Adam helps clients navigate the initial dispute process, the court process, and the resolution process when they encounter a breach of contract.
 He also has experience both prosecuting and defending breach of contract claims and can work with you to determine the best course of action whenever a contract dispute arises.

 Tortious interference is a separate cause of action from breach of contract but arises in business contexts where contracts are often at issue.
 Tortious interference occurs whenever a third party interferes with a business relationship between two parties.